KhantMyoeRain123/LMVM/README.md

 LMVM's power is best demonstrated through a simple example.
 In this repository, you'll find two key folders that make LMVM work: `lmvm_files` and `tools`.

 - The `lmvm_files` folder contains `.lmvm` files, which define the tools an agent will use.
-For example, the file `math.lmvm` might contain:
+For example, the file `math.lmvm` currently in the `lmvm_files` folder contains:

   ```
   math_tools